techrail/ground/_nocode/roadmap/README.md

 2. Softcore requirement - If the program can't connect at first, it should keep retrying till it gets a connection
 3. No requiement - disable the ability to connect to a DB.

+We can also think of supporting reader and writer instances of the same database (like how RDS gives me diff endpoints for ro or rw facility)

 And in addition, some projects might want to connect to multiple databases at once!

 ## Some good types and utility functions